-A lawsuit was filed before the Administrative Court against Egyptian Gypsum Company S.A.E. which operates in the field of gypsum manufacturing, to nullify a sale contract of the company on the grounds that it is one of the companies sold under the privatization scheme.
-Currently, the report of the commissioners is being prepared.
-The hearing initially scheduled for 20 April 2015 was postponed until the commissioners submit their report to the court.
+A lawsuit was filed before the Administrative Court against Egyptian Gypsum Company S.A.E. which operates in the field of gypsum manufacturing, to nullify a sale contract of the company on the grounds that it was one of the companies sold under the privatization scheme.
+Currently, the report of the Commissioner is being prepared.
+The hearing initially scheduled for 20 April 2015 was postponed until the report was submitted to the court.
 If the final award is against the company, the ownership of the plant will be transferred to its original owner and the company will get the sales price back.
-The company's management, supported by its legal expert, believes it is likely that the award will be issued in favor of Egyptian Gypsum Company.
+The company's management, supported by its legal expert, believes it is likely that the award will be issued in favour of Egyptian Gypsum Company.